Deepanshu47-droid/spring-STS/README.md

 🔹 Run the following command:

-curl -X POST -H "Content-Type: application/json" -d '{"firstName": "Deepanshu", "lastName": "Malviya"}' "http://localhost:8080/hello/post" -w "\n"
+curl -X PUT "http://localhost:8080/hello/put/Mark?lastName=Taylor" -w "\n"

 🔹 Expected Output:

-Hello Deepanshu Malviya from BridgeLabz!
+Hello Mark Taylor from BridgeLabz!

 ✅ Step 5: Verify the Output

 If everything is correct, your API should return:

-Hello Deepanshu Malviya from BridgeLabz!
+Hello Mark Taylor from BridgeLabz!

 If you get an error: